PumpkinDB/PumpkinDB/doc/script/EVAL/SCOPED.md

 Output stack: result of `code` evaluation

-`EVAL/SCOPED` is a sister version of [EVAL](../EVAL.md) with one important distinction: all new words defined inside (or updated values for previously defined ones) within this evaluation (using [SET](../SET.md) and [DEF](../DEF.md)) will be gone after the evaluation.
+`EVAL/SCOPED` is a sister version of [EVAL](../EVAL.md) with one important distinction: all new instructions defined inside (or updated values for previously defined ones) within this evaluation (using [SET](../SET.md) and [DEF](../DEF.md)) will be gone after the evaluation.